 Bear Mountain Classic Technical Guide

-● Neutral support: Neutral support will be provided by SRAM and support from NYC Velo will be available at the Race Village near the staging area.
+Neutral support: In-race neutral support will be provided by SRAM and additional racer support from Trek Bicycles Chelsea will be available at the Race Village near the staging area.
 SRAM Neutral support will be provided for the first three fields in each wave.
 The fourth field will not have neutral support.

 LOCATION, DIRECTIONS, PARKING

 The race is located at Lake Welch Beach in Harriman State Park.
 Please note that there is only ONE road that enters Harriman state park that does not interrupt the race course.

 From North and East : Palisades Parkway to Exit 15 -> Gate Hill Road

 From South : Palisades Parkway to Exit 14 -> Willow Grove Road -> Gate Hill Road

 From West : I-87 S -> Exit 15A to RT 17 to NY-59 E -> US-202 E -> Laddentown Rd -> Call Hollow Rd -> Willow Grove Rd -> Gate Hill Rd

 Please only approach the park from the South East via Gate Hill Road.
 The following roads will put you on the race course, avoid them if possible: Seven Lakes Drive, Lake Welch Parkway, RT 106.
 DO NOT take Exit 16 from the Palisades Parkway - This will put you directly on the race course!

 Parking: The Lake Welch Beach parking is available for parking.
 There is a separate road to the parking lot, please make use of this.
 Do not drive on Lake Welch Parkway.
 The lot is large and has ample space for everyone.
 DO NOT PARK ON THE SIDE OF THE ROAD ANYWHERE IN PARK